nonetallt/jinitialize-plugin/README.md

 ### commands
 An array including fully qualified names of the command classes you wish this plugin to export.

+### Procedures
+An array including all the filepaths from the root of the project to the [procedure](https://github.com/nonetallt/jinitialize#procedure) files you wish this plugin to export.

 ### settings
-An array of strings that the user of this plugin can define in their main project .env file.
+An array of strings that the user of this plugin can define in their jinitialize .env file.
 Settings are useful for defining commonly used default values instead of prompting the user for input each time.
-Examples of settings could be along the lines of "defaultUser" and/or "defaultPassword".
+Examples of settings could be along the lines of "defaultUser" and "defaultPassword".

 ## Keeping the commands section up to date